hphilpotts/Pokegotchi-Backend-Project-4-General-Assembly-SEI-66/README.md

 - Include User-User interaction, for example, battles between Pokégotchi.
 - Add background to `App.js` - potentially a dynamically changing one based upon Pokégotchi and/or actions taken.
 - Include animation upon user actions, particularly when interacting with Pokégotchi.
+- Refactoring required, especially in Card.js and its child components, and many comments / commented-out code sections need removing.

 ## Production Process: